MystenLabs/deepbookv3/packages/deepbook/move-docs/governance.md

 ## Function `decrease_voting_power`

-Decrease the voting power available.This is called by the parent when a user unstakes.
+Decrease the voting power available.
+This is called by the state when a user unstakes.
 Only voting power that has been added previously can be removed.
 This will always be >= 0.
-Validation should be done before calling this funciton.
+Validation is done before calling this funciton.

 <pre><code><b>public</b>(<b>friend</b>) <b>fun</b> <a href="governance.md#0x0_governance_decrease_voting_power">decrease_voting_power</a>(self: &<b>mut</b> <a href="governance.md#0x0_governance_Governance">governance::Governance</a>, voting_power: u64)